A 4-dimensional light bulb theorem for disks: Modifying regular homotopies

-\subsection{Modifying regular homotopies}
+\section{Modifying regular homotopies}

-We now apply techniques due to Freedman and Quinn in \cite{freedman-quinn:4-manifolds} and Quinn in \cite{quinn} that, in the presence of a common dual, can be used to ``improve" a regular homotopy $h: I \times D^2 \to X$ by deforming it via a homotopy rel boundary.
-Mainly for our use later in Lemma \ref{conc1} (but also to explicitly state a useful result which is a corollary of mainly classical literature), we are interested in improving a regular homotopy so that its double points can be organized in the following sense.
+We apply techniques due to Freedman and Quinn in \cite{freedman-quinn:4-manifolds}, and Quinn in \cite{quinn}, that can be used in the presence of a common dual to ``improve" a regular homotopy $h: I \times D^2 \to X$ by deforming it via a homotopy rel boundary.
+We begin by proving the following analog, for properly embedded disks, of Lemma $6.1$ of Gabai \cite{dave:LBT} and Lemma $2.1$ of Schneiderman-Teichner \cite{st}.